All Episodes

 We had a phone call yesterday from a college student at George Mason University in the journalism department.

-And I spent 35 minutes and and what was it, three segments with this guy to close the program yesterday, and it was highly instructive.
+And I spent 35 minutes and what was it, three segments with this guy to close the program yesterday.

-He's journalism student, and he's got to do a report on me based on a chapter on me in his textbook.
+He's a journalism student, and he's got to do a report on me based on a chapter on me in his textbook.

-And you know what one of the most common reactions I got from people, I mean, in all people I know, people I don't know who heard that, you know, it was so great.
+One of the most common reactions I got from people, I mean, in all people I know, people I don't know who heard that, you know, it was so great.

 You treated him like an adult.